devejosh/python-llm/readme.md

-Certainly!
-Below is the generated README for your project, incorporating all the details discussed:
+Here’s the updated README with the section you requested removed:

 ---